Scientists pick up radio bursts from outer space which could be from aliens

 August 31st, 2017 by Julian Cheatle

-Researchers at Breakthrough Listen revealed how the FRB signals were detected by the massive Green Bank Telescope in Green Bank, West Virginia, the world’s biggest steerable radio telescope.
+Researchers at SETI’s Breakthrough Listen project revealed how the FRB signals were detected by the massive Green Bank Telescope in Green Bank, West Virginia, the world’s biggest steerable radio telescope.

-The signals came from a FRB known as a “repeater”, one that emits more than a single burst of radio waves.
+The signals came from an FRB known as a “repeater,” one that emits more than a single burst of radio waves.

 It’s believed to be located in a dwarf galaxy 3 billion light years from Earth — around 17,635,876,119,550,823,192,555 miles (a light year is the distance light can travel in a one year, about 5.879 trillion miles).

-There are several theories of what causes FRBs, from extraterrestrials to the magnetic fields of neutron stars that are rotating.
+There are several theories of what causes FRBs, ranging from extraterrestrials to the rotating magnetic fields of neutron stars.